Carrollcliffe: History

-In 2003, Elite Hotels, a limited liability company formed by C. Dean Metropoulos, bought the property, then called The Castle at Tarrytown for $10.9 million, according to a newspaper article at the time, which described it as "a 31-room inn on 10.1 acres".

-It operated as a hotel and spa until November 2024.
+In 2003, Elite Hotels, a limited liability company formed by C. Dean Metropoulos, purchased the property, then called The Castle at Tarrytown, for $10.9 million (according to a newspaper article at the time, which described it as "a 31-room inn on 10.1 acres").
+It operated as a hotel and spa until November 2024 and has since been vacant.